How to Sew Bias Tape. The best 3 methods out there.

 The next thing to do is to push the fabric seam allowance inside the tape.

-In this step, you want to double-check that the edge of the bias tape that isn’t sewn yet covers the stitches underneath it.
+In this step, you want to double-check that the edge of the bias tape that has yet to be sewn covers the stitches underneath it.

 How to sew bias tape